This Day in Baseball History

 Koufax on Two Days' Rest Shuts Out the Twins in Game 7

 Koufax had sat out Game 1 because it fell on Yom Kippur.
 Don Drysdale started in his place and lost.
 Koufax returned for Game 2 and lost as well.
-The Twins took a three-games-to-two lead before Koufax threw a six-hit complete game to win Game 5.
+The Twins took a two-games-to-none lead before the Dodgers rallied, and Koufax threw a four-hit complete-game shutout to win Game 5 and give Los Angeles a 3-2 series lead.
 Two days later, manager Walter Alston handed him the ball for Game 7.

-Across Games 5 and 7, Koufax threw 18 innings over four days, allowed nine hits, and struck out 20.
+Across Games 5 and 7, Koufax threw 18 innings over four days, allowed seven hits, and struck out 20.
 He was named World Series MVP for the second time.
-The performance cemented his reputation as the premier big-game pitcher of his generation, and it came during the final full season before arthritis in his left elbow forced him into retirement at age 30.
+The performance cemented his reputation as the premier big-game pitcher of his generation, and it came the season before his final year in 1966, when arthritis in his left elbow forced him into retirement at age 30.